vectozavr/3dzavr/README.md

 - Triangles clipping
 - Basic smooth animations for meshes
 - External camera (You can see how 3D world projected on 2D plane and the procces pf clipping)
+- You can render animated scene to .mp4 files or sequence of .png files (film/img/ & film/mp4).
+But it is extremely slow process due-to SFML waste a lot of time on saving .png files.
+It is still better ti capture you screen by some additional program.

 TODO:
 - Animation of camera
 - Improvement of animations by using Bézier curves
 - Textures
-- Save animated scene to .mp4 files (or sequence of .png files)
+- Solve external camera bug: projected 2D triangles should be drawed following their order (in camera system) and not Z component in external camera system.

 Demonstration of how does this engine work:
 ![Project demonstration](img/external_camera_1.png)